RenderKit/openvkl/doc/api.md

                                                                                        must be of type `VKL_FLOAT`.
                                                                                        Only valid if `temporalFormat` is
                                                                                        `VKL_TEMPORAL_FORMAT_UNSTRUCTURED`.

+  float[]       background                             `VKL_BACKGROUND_UNDEFINED`      For each attribute, the value that is
+                                                                                       returned when sampling an undefined
+                                                                                       region outside the volume domain.
   ------------  -------------------------------------  ------------------------------  ---------------------------------------
   : Configuration parameters for VDB (`"vdb"`) volumes.